 with $\hat{\rho}$ representing the reconstructed field.
 A network that minimises the MSE loss, estimates the mean of the posterior distribution, which is the mean of all true fields, given the observed fields \citep{goodfellow_deep_2016, Ganeshaiah_Veena_2023}.

-As anticipated, we use 80 realisations out of the total 100 for training, with the remaining 20 used for validation and testing.
-The training is run for up to 1000 epochs.
+As anticipated, we used 80 realisations out of the total 100 for training, with the remaining 20 used for validation and testing.
+All input and target density fields were rescaled using a min-max normalization, dividing by a constant density value of $40$.
+This choice ensures that the resulting normalized fields lie within the range $[0, 1]$.
+The training was run for up to 1000 epochs.
 Our network was trained on NVIDIA L40S GPUs with 48GB RAM.
 For 1000 epochs, the training took around 2 to 5 hours, wall clock time, depending on the availability of the GPUs.

 In Fig.~\ref{fig:loss-haloRSD-halo-real}, we compare the value of the loss function, MSE($\hat{\rho}$), as a function of training epochs for both the training set (blue dots connected by a continuous curve) and the validation set (blue crosses connected by a continuous curve).